joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/003-AAA-of-Security.md

     ![](/img/docs/sec+-windows-credential-manager.png)

 ### Certificate-based

-Certificate-based uses PKI certificates whichare issued by a trusted authority to an individual entity.
-It can be stored in a smart card.

-- add more info
-- add more info
+Certificate-based authentication relies on Public Key Infrastructure (PKI) certificates, which are issued by a trusted Certificate Authority (CA) to verify the identity of an individual or device.
+These certificates ensure secure communication and authentication.

+- Certificates are typically stored on devices like smart cards or in secure storage.
+- Certificate are validated against a trusted CA and ensuring it hasn’t been revoked.
+- Used for secure access to systems, encrypted communication, and digital signatures.
-- **Common Access Card** - can authenticate to everything.
+- **Common Access Card** – A widely used smart card that can authenticate a user to multiple systems and services, providing both identification and authentication.

 ### Token-based